-Order your food by stepping up on a metal grate at the window near what used to be the driver’s seat.
+Order food by stepping up on a metal grate at the window near what used to be the driver’s seat.
 We recommend asking for a double hamburger and French fries.
 Then, expect to wait a while.
 Although it is casual in the extreme and frills are minimal, Rocky's cuisine cannot honestly be called fast food.
-Each hamburger is hand-pattied.
-It's extra thick so it takes a while to cook on the inside-the-bus grill (which exudes a devastating beefy aroma).
-Potatoes are cut and fried to order; and when things get busy – as they do at lunch when blue-collar pickup trucks and pinstriped Mercedes fight for parking space in the adjoining prairie grass – the French fry production runs behind demand.
+Each hamburger is hand-pattied thick enough that it takes a while to cook on the inside-the-bus grill.
+Potatoes are cut and fried to order; and when things get busy – as they do at lunch when pickup trucks and Mercedes fight for parking space – the French fry production runs behind demand.

-The hamburgers are broader than the bun, cooked through but astonishingly succulent, with craggy black outsides that have crunch and savor like thick bacon.
+Hamburgers are broader than their buns, cooked through but astonishingly succulent, with craggy black outsides that have crunch and savor like thick bacon.
 A single is a big sandwich.
 A double is a meat orgy.